Delphi in Swiss Companies: Implementation, Maintenance, and Modernization

 • A roadmap and vision tailored to your company

-• Gradual modernization without a big bang
+• Step-by-step modernization without a “big bang”

 • A migration path that protects operations and delivery capability